PatWie/symphony-web/README.md

 sudo docker build -t symphony-web image/
 ```

-That's it!

-# Use
+To launch the application (listening on Port 9090 inside the docker) use

 ```
-sudo docker run -p PORT -it symphony-web
+sudo docker run -p PORT:9090 symphony-web
 ```

-where PORT is any port on your machine.
-I use "9090", too.
+which forwards the port 9090 (inside docker) to *PORT* on your machine.
-Point your browser to `http://localhost:PORT/`, where PORT is your chosen PORT.
+If you use `-p 3333:9090`, then point your browser to `http://localhost:3333/`.

-# Instructions for Mac OSX
+## Mac OSX (from Pull-Request)

 Things are a bit more complicated on OSX.
 OSX is not like Linux---virtualization is not built into the kernel.
 Therefore, we need to run the docker machine inside another VM.
 For this we, need virtualbox.
 The instructions below are for installing virutalbox wth homebrew, which seems to work very well.
 (Caveat: I first found some old instructions on how to do this and take a round-about path to the installation.
 Therefore, the list of commdns below is not exactly what I did.
 However, I think it's the right incantation if you are starting from scratch with an updated install of homebrew.)